queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 ### Crew Capacity
 The total number of sentient organisms that a ship can accommodate.
 This is a combination of active crew and any passengers.
-In some cases this number can be expanded by using cargo capacity, below.
+In some cases, this number can be expanded by using cargo capacity, below.

 ### Cargo Capacity
 How much “stuff” a vehicle can hold.
 This is measured in Megagrams (also known as a “tonne” or “metric ton”).